jgpws/the-m-x/readme.txt

 == Changelog ==

+= 1.3.9 January 3 2021 =
+CSS fixes for Gutenberg in backend editor.

 = 1.3.8 June 28 2020 =
 Further styling compatibility for WooCommerce; Most core blocks are now styled; matching for editor styles.